samba/kubeception/README.md

 # Kubernetes in Kubernetes

-This is a concept-proving codebase.
+This is a concept-proving codebase, a very early prototype.
 Code quality and architectural concerns will be improved with time.

-**Be warned**, this codebase currently incorporates lots of hacks.
+**Be warned**, this codebase currently incorporates lots of hacks, and several known but unresolved issues.

 # Usage